 Another part of our priority is adding protection for children while using the internet.
 We encourage parents and guardians to observe, participate in, and/or monitor and guide their online activity.

 Coffee and Makeup does not knowingly collect any Personal Identifiable Information from children under the age of 13.
-If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will do our best efforts to promptly remove such information from our records.
+If you think that your child provided this kind of information on our website, we strongly encourage you to contact us immediately and we will make our best efforts to promptly remove such information from our records.

 Data Used: To deliver this functionality and record activities around site management, the following information is captured: user email address, user role, user login, user display name, WordPress.com and local user IDs, the activity to be recorded, the WordPress.com-connected site ID of the site on which the activity takes place, the site’s Jetpack version, and the timestamp of the activity.
 Some activities may also include the actor’s IP address (login attempts, for example) and user agent.